coniks-sys/coniks-go/keyserver/README.md

 is for the registration proxy, the second is the server's public address for "read-only" requests (lookups, monitoring etc).
 - Edit the configuration file as needed:
+    - Replace the `epoch_deadline` with the desired duration in seconds.
     - If using a CONIKS registration proxy, replace the registration proxy `address`.
-Otherwise, remove the registration proxy `addresses` entry, and add `allow_registration = true` field to the public `addresses` entry:
+Otherwise, remove the registration proxy `addresses` entry, and add `allow_registration = true` field to the public `addresses` entry.
+    - In either case, replace the public `address` with the server's public CONIKS address.
+- Test setup (no registration proxy) config file example:
 ```
 [policies]
 ...